Ernst Zierke

-Ernst Zierke (6 May 1905 – 23 May 1972) was a low-ranking member in the SS who took part in the Action T4 forced euthanasia program in Nazi Germany, and after the invasion of Poland worked at Bełżec and Sobibór extermination camps during Operation Reinhard.
+Ernst Zierke (6 May 1905 – 23 May 1972) was a low-ranking member in the SS who took part in the Aktion T4 forced euthanasia program in Nazi Germany, and after the invasion of Poland worked at Bełżec and Sobibór extermination camps during Operation Reinhard.
 Zierke helped to perpetrate the Holocaust.
-He was charged with being an accessory to the murder of 360,000 Jews at death camps, acquitted twice, in the Belzec and Sobibór trials of 1965 on grounds of acting under duress and set free.
+He was charged with being an accessory to the murder of 360,000 Jews at death camps, acquitted twice, in the Belzec and Sobibor trials of 1965 on grounds of acting under duress and set free.

 Career

 Zierke was born on 6 May 1905 in Köslin.
 His father, a railroad worker, died in 1917.
 Zierke joined the Nazi Party and SA in 1930.
 He trained as a nurse at the Neuruppin hospital and eventually received a permanent civil service appointment.
 In late 1939, he was recruited by Action T4 and worked as staff in the euthanasia program at both the Grafeneck and Hadamar gassing centers.
 Zierke was transferred to Eichberg euthanasia center in late 1941.
 From January to March 1942, he was part of T4's Organisation Todt in the Soviet Union, then returned to Eichberg.